Marine Wire Termination – The Tools

 For non heat shrink insulated terminals I use AMP PIDG Terminals and buy them where ever I can find the best price.
 Because they are AMP they are quite expensive so I search around.

-Heat Shrink Termination – A Heat Shrink Terminal Crimper
+Heat Shrink Termination – A Heat Shrink Terminal Crimping Tool

-This crimp tool is designed specifically for use with heat shrink terminals.
+This is the Crimp-It Tools DIY-HST crimp tool, is designed specifically for use with heat shrink terminals.
 While certainly not a pro-level tool it is a very good mid-grade or DIY level tool for the money.
 This tool is far better than using the wrong tool on these expensive terminals.

-This crimping tool is designed so as to not damage the heat shrink and will yield a reliable crimp when used on factory made heat shrink crimp terminals.
+This crimping tool is designed so as to avoid damage the heat shrink yet will yield a reliable crimp when used on factory made heat shrink crimp terminals.

 This tool is available in the MarineHowTo.com Web Store